dmhendricks/carbon-fields-loader/README.md

 * WordPress 4.0 or higher
 * PHP 5.3 or higher (using the `CFL_OPTIONS` constant requires PHP 7 or higher)

-**NB!** This plugin will deactivate itself if a legacy version Carbon Fields is loaded (either via plugin or as a dependency of a plugin/theme).
+**Note:** This plugin will deactivate itself if a legacy version Carbon Fields is loaded (either via plugin or as a dependency of a plugin/theme).
 Legacy versions and current releases of Carbon Fields are not compatible and may not be concurrently loaded.

 ## Options